 As part of our national service we are able to competitively price for air tightness and sound testing across the entire of the UK and have a range of clients across the whole of the UK.

 At the completion stage of a new build scheme we can now offer full building performance testing for building regulations Part E (Sound Testing) and Part L (Air Tightness Testing).

 We can provide final acceptance air leakage tests to comply with Approved Document L1 of the Building Regulations for residential schemes and Approved Document L2 of the Building Regulations for commercial schemes.
-The testing is undertaken via one of our trusted partner companies who are all ATTMA certified or an accredited tester by iATS (Independent Airtightness Testing Scheme) both of which are acceptable to building control bodies.
+The testing would be undertaken via one of our trusted partner companies who are either ATTMA certified or are an accredited tester by iATS (Independent Airtightness Testing Scheme) both of which are acceptable to building control bodies.

 The Building Regulations contain a maximum permitted threshold for the air tightness testing (air pressure, leakage tests), and the result of the test contributes towards SAP calculations.
-Air leakage testing default rates or sampling processes can be used, but it can be more cost-effective to carry out individual air pressure tests, the results of which can reduce the overall calculated energy consumption of a building.
+Air leakage testing default rates or sampling processes can be used.
+However, it can be more cost-effective to carry out individual air pressure tests, the results of which can reduce the overall calculated energy consumption of a building.

 To comply with Part L the measured air permeability should be at least 10 m3/(h m2), and DER and DFEE rate calculated using the measured air permeability are not worse than the TER and TFEE.

 It is important to find out the design air permeability used in the SAP or SBEM calculation, if a lower than maximum air permeability has been used then this must be achieved in the Air tightness test otherwise other areas of the building will require improvement to achieve Part L compliance.